-Tim Seibles, born in Philadelphia in 1955, is the author of several poetry collections including Hurdy-Gurdy, Hammerlock, and Buffalo Head Solos.
+Tim Seibles, born in Philadelphia in 1955, is the former Poet Laureate of Virginia and is the author of several poetry collections including Hurdy-Gurdy, Hammerlock, and Buffalo Head Solos.
 His first book, Body Moves, (1988) has just been re-released by Carnegie Mellon U. Press as part of their Contemporary Classics series.
 His latest, Fast Animal, was one of five poetry finalists for the 2012 National Book Award.
 In 2013 he received the Pen Oakland Josephine Miles Award for poetry—also for Fast Animal.
 Tim was given an honorary Doctorate of Humane Letters from Misericordia University for his literary accomplishments.
 Most recently, he received the Theodore Roethke Memorial Poetry Award for Fast Animal, a prize given triennially for a collection of poems.

 During the spring semester of 2010, Tim was poet-in-residence at Bucknell University.
 A National Endowment for the Arts fellow, he also enjoyed a seven-month writing fellowship from the Provincetown Fine Arts Work Center in Massachusetts.
 His poetry is featured in several anthologies; among them are: Rainbow Darkness; The Manthology; Autumn House Contemporary American Poetry; Black Nature; Evensong; Villanelles; and Sunken Garden Poetry.
 His poem "Allison Wolff" was included in Best American Poetry 2010 and, most recently, his poem "Sotto Voce: Othello, Unplugged" was featured in Best American Poetry 2013.